A photo from Wines of Ukraine, showing a big Ukrainian flag ๐Ÿ‡บ๐Ÿ‡ฆ, flying over a lush green landscape with rows of vineyards.

 • Eastern Regions

-• Black Sea Region (Southwest)
+• Black Sea Region (south-west)

-And we will go through them roughly in clockwise order, starting in the north-west of Ukraine.
+We will go through them roughly in clockwise order, starting in the north-west of Ukraine.

 The Black Sea Region and Zakarpattia are the two most important areas right now ๐Ÿš›.
 The Northern Regions are gaining some traction due to climate change ๐ŸŒก and entrepreneurial spirit ๐Ÿ‘ท.